najirod02/recruiting-sw-telemetry/readme.md

 For each message ID, compute the statistics of the elapsed time beween messages of the same ID.

 Compute the mean time (in milliseconds) between each message.
 Note that message frequencies are different for each ID.
-Each time the FSM transitions to Stop, your script must save a [CSV](https://it.wikipedia.org/wiki/Comma-separated_values) containing the computed values (in number):
+Each time the FSM transitions to Stop, your script must save a [CSV](https://it.wikipedia.org/wiki/Comma-separated_values) containing the computed Values (in number):

 |ID|number_of_messages|mean_time|
 |-:|-:|-:|